syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/XPTaskBar-ToolTips.md

 title: XPTaskBar-ToolTips
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## XPTaskBar- ToolTips
+# XPTaskBar- ToolTips

 ToolTips can be provided for the TaskBar Items of the XPTaskBar Box.
 The interesting part is that tooltips can also be assigned for the disabled TaskBar Items.